-- Provide students and families with appropriate notice and a description of the immigration officer's request. - Document any verbal or written request for information by immigration authorities. - Unless prohibited, provide students and parents/quardians with any documents issued by the
+- Provide students and families with appropriate notice and a description of the immigration officer's request. - Document any verbal or written request for information by immigration authorities. - Unless prohibited, provide students and parents/guardians with any documents issued by the immigration-enforcement officer.